All Episodes

 There are a lot of people sad.

-It sounded like she was about to cry.
+It sounded like she was about to cry because it means so much to her.

-The first time nobody in her party she can support, and she doesn't like voting against people.
+The first time there's nobody in her party she can support.

-Be interesting to see how much of this there is out there.
+It'd be interesting to see how much of this there is out there.

-By the way, uh just uh the Atlantic.com is reporting uh that uh McCain will show up at CPAC today with George Allen, the uh senator, uh former senator from Virginia, who a lot of people were hoping uh prior to this macacas stuff that was so overblown that he would actually enter the presidential primaries and be the true Reaganite and the uh in the roster, and it didn't happen, of course.
+By the way, the Atlantic.com is reporting that McCain will show up at CPAC today with George Allen, the senator, a former senator from Virginia, who a lot of people were hoping prior to this macacas stuff that was so overblown that he would actually enter the presidential primaries and be the true Reaganite in the roster.

-Some of you might see the guys, everybody's betraying us, everybody they're just they're playing the game as they know it.
+Everybody, they're just playing the game as they know it.

 You know, this is their business.

-This is their this is their job.
+This is their job.

-Uh you it yet you do cheer them on in politics, you do cheer them on.
+In politics, you do cheer them on.

 That's party unity.

-Uh and if you if you lose, you don't want the blame for it.
+And if you lose, you don't want the blame for it.

-And no matter how you cut it, This isn't happening by virtue of ideas.
+And no matter how you cut it, this isn't happening by virtue of ideas.

 It's not happening by virtue of policies.

-This is this is party hectum.
+This is party hackdom.

 Hackdom.

-This is this is this is the way political parties work.
+This is the way political parties work.

 But this is what happens.

-The politicians just get on you know, folks, I realize this is a you know, Joey's call from Pocahontas, Arkansas uh hit a nerve, and it's something that that I hadn't considered, and that is she she was really upset.
+You know, folks, I realize this is a, you know, Joey's call from Pocahontas, Arkansas hit a nerve, and it's something that I hadn't considered.

-There's for the first time in her voting life, there's nobody she feels like she can vote for in her own party, not with good conscience.
+For the first time in her voting life, there's nobody she feels like she can vote for in her own party, not with good conscience.

-And she knows how important voting is, it just it distresses her to no end.
+And she knows how important voting is.

 Joey, thanks for the call.